 - An ability to edit and manage content for web sites and social media platforms

 - An ability to apply rhetorically sophisticated strategies for writing, editing, and producing new media content

 - A capacity to work well as part of a team charged with solving a communication problem using new media technologies

 - An understanding of the relationship between "new" and "old" media

 - An understanding of rhetoric and visual design—how visual, image- based communication differs from and interrelates with text- or language- based communication

 - An understanding of the technical and practical logistics (planning, budgeting, scripting) of moving a project from idea to completion

-The M.A. in New Media Studies is interdisciplinary in focus; although NMS is housed in Writing, Rhetoric, & Discourse, students are able to take courses from a wide variety of other units as well.
+The M.A. in New Media Studies is interdisciplinary in focus; although NMS is housed in Writing, Rhetoric, & Discourse, students are able to take courses from a wide variety of other units across the university.